JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 Lyra opens her eyes, laughs—delighted, not sheepish.

-**LYRA** (still grinning)
-See?

-Kaelarys exhales, the faintest smile breaking through her exasperation.

 **LYRA** (soft, certain)
 Protector.
 Preserver.
 Even of me.

 (HOLD.
 The truth vibrates in the silence.
 Kaelarys’ expression shifts; she cannot deny it.)

-Her arms loosen, but she does not let go.
+**KAELARYS**
+(quiet, certain)
+That’s what He wanted of me—

+A beat.
+The conviction holds.
+Her gaze drifts — not away, just inward.
+Something subtle passes through her expression; the thought arrives, uninvited.

+**KAELARYS**
-**KAELARYS** (quiet, almost to herself)
+(softer, to herself)
-It’s what I was made for...
-I think.
+...I think.

+She exhales.
+The tension in her hands eases.
+She steadies Lyra upright and lets go, a fraction too slow.

 (HOLD.
 Her words settle heavy in the air.
 A breath too long.)

-Lyra stays close, smiling — then slowly eases back, drifting as though untethered.
+Lyra stays close, smiling — then  eases back, drifting as though unbothered.
 (HOLD.
-Fabrics trailing, her bare feet whisper against marble.)
+Fabrics trailing, her hair wisping.)

 She turns, almost twirling, then half-laughs to herself.

-**L**LYRA** (teasing, light, almost absentminded)
+**LYRA** (teasing, light, almost absentminded)
 I'm not even sure what He wants from us anymore.
 (beat, playful)
 Maybe I'm meant to be YOUR protector, pretty marble statue.

 Her soft laugh spills into a hum, dissolving into melody as she drifts away.
-The sound is fragile, like it could vanish at any second.

 (HOLD.
 Kaelarys watches.
-Her smirk falters.
 Her face tightens.)

 Lyra's hum fades into the distance, swallowed by the gallery's vastness.

 Kaelarys turns back to the tapestry—but her eyes drift.

 She glances toward Lyra across the gallery.
 Distant now.
 Still humming.
-Unaware.

 (HOLD.
-Kaelarys' expression—something between protection and helplessness.)
+Kaelarys' expression—concern, unsure.)

 Her gaze lingers.
 Then slowly, she looks back to the tapestry.